-- 1.17 Where the Ethics Partner undertakes this role together with a role such as Compliance or Risk Management he or she ensures that the responsibilities of the Ethics Partner take precedence over the responsibilities of other functions.
-Where the Ethics Partner is supported by an Ethics Function, the Ethics Partner retains overall responsibility for operation of that function and the decisions made and advice given by it. - 1.18 In the case of firms that undertake engagements for public interest entities (PIEs) or other listed entities, the Ethics Partner has direct access to the firm's independent non-executives where such roles are introduced in the firm11 or, alternatively, to the firm's most senior governance body. - 1.19 In assessing the effectiveness of the firm's communication of its policies and procedures relating to integrity, objectivity and independence, the Ethics Partner considers whether ethics are covered properly in the firm's induction programmes, professional training and continuing professional development for all partners and staff.
+- 1.13 Save where the circumstances contemplated in paragraph 1.19 apply, the responsibilities of the Ethics Partner shall include: - (a) the adequacy of the firm's policies and procedures relating to integrity, objectivity and independence, meeting the ethical outcomes required by the overarching principles and supporting ethical provisions, and compliance with the requirements of this Ethical Standard, and the effectiveness of its communication to its partners and staff on these matters within the firm; and - (b) providing related guidance to individual partners and staff with a view to achieving a consistent approach to the application of this Ethical Standard. - 1.14 In the case of firms that undertake engagements for public interest entities (PIEs) or other listed entities, the Ethics Partner has direct access to the firm's independent non-executives where such roles are introduced in the firm9 or, alternatively, to the firm's most senior governance body. - 1.15 If differences of opinion arise between the Ethics Partner and persons consulting them, the firm's policies and procedures for dealing with and resolving differences of opinion shall be followed10.
+If in following those procedures, the firm concludes that the opinion of the Ethics Partner is not to be followed where it relates to an engagement on a public interest entity, the matter shall be reported to the firm's independent non-executives and to the Competent Authority.
+The engagement partner shall also report this matter to those charged with governance. - 1.16 The Ethics Partner is an individual with seniority and authority at leadership levels within the firm, possessing relevant experience, and whose decisions and advice on ethical matters will be respected by persons at all levels within the firm, including by any more senior partners.
+Experience of audit and/or other public interest assurance engagements would be useful. - 1.17 The Ethics Partner shall not undertake another role within the firm which conflicts with or undermines their responsibilities as Ethics Partner. - 1.18 In assessing the effectiveness of the firm's communication of its policies and procedures relating to integrity, objectivity and independence, the Ethics Partner considers whether ethics are covered properly in the firm's induction programmes, professional training and continuing professional development for all partners and staff.
 Ethics Partners also provide guidance on matters referred to them and on matters, which they otherwise become aware of, where a difficult and objective judgment needs to be made or a consistent position reached.
 The Ethics Partner is proactive in considering the ethical implications of developments in the business of the firm and the environment in which it operates and in providing advice and guidance to partners and staff where appropriate.